 Professional tour guides lead participants on adventures like backpacking, bike tours, rock climbing, skiing and snowshoeing.
-720-242-9828; www.cwrag.com.
+720-242-9828; cwrag.com.

 Front Range Anglers

-Saturdays: Free “Saturday Signature Series” sessions from 10-noon feature some of the best tyers around spinning up their signature patterns (includes free coffee and a 15% discount on purchases).
-The shop also hosts regular four-hour fee-based classes that include two hours on-site at a nearby park.
-FRA is at 2344 Pearl St.. www.frontrangeanglers.com.
+Saturdays: Free one-hour classes most Saturdays from 10-11am feature some of the best tyers around spinning up their signature patterns (includes free coffee and a 15-percent discount on purchases).
+The shop also hosts regular 4-hour fee-based classes that include 2 hours on-site at a nearby park.
+FRA is at 2344 Pearl St. www.frontrangeanglers.com.

 Star & Laser Shows